paradisec-archive/PARADISEC_workflows/09_video_processing_AdobeME.md

 *Chroma* should be set to **YUV 4:2:2** with a *depth* of **8-bit**.
 In the rare case your original video has a colour depth of 10-bit, select the **10-bit** option.
 To determine the bit depth of a video, use [MediaInfo](https://mediaarea.net/en/MediaInfo){:target="_blank"}; the file’s bit depth is listed in the MediaInfo metadata output report.

 ><span style="color:LightBlue">
-> **Note:** If you are using CC2018: Set the Broadcast Profile to Level 6 (Lossless).
+>**Note:** If you are using CC2018: Set the Broadcast Profile to **Level 7, Max Bitrate Unspecified (Lossless)**.
 This determines the maximum sampling and bit rates for the output file.
 You can see all the drop down choices offered below:
 ></span>

 <p align="center">